The deadly new coronavirus has reached the US. Here's how to protect yourself - Local News 8

 What airports are doing

-Passengers from Wuhan to the United States — either on direct or indirect flights — will soon only be allowed to land at one of the five US airports.
+Passengers from Wuhan to the United States — either on direct or indirect flights — will soon only be allowed to land at one of five US airports screening for the virus.

 Three of those US airports — John F. Kennedy International Airport in New York, Los Angeles International Airport and San Francisco International Airport — are already checking those incoming passengers for symptoms such as fever, cough and trouble breathing.